Wizcorp/phonegap-facebook-plugin/README.md

 To use this plugin you will need to make sure you've registered your Facebook app with Facebook and have an APP_ID (https://developers.facebook.com/apps).

 If you plan on rolling this out on iOS, please note that you will need to ensure that you have properly set up your Native iOS App settings on the [Facebook App Dashboard](http://developers.facebook.com/apps).
-Please see the [Getting Started with the Facebook SDK](https://developers.facebook.com/docs/getting-started/facebook-sdk-for-ios/3.1/), Create a Facebook App section for more details on this.
+Please see the [Getting Started with the Facebook SDK](https://developers.facebook.com/docs/getting-started/facebook-sdk-for-ios/3.1/): Create a Facebook App section, for more details on this.

 If you plan on rolling this out on Android, please note that you will need to [generate a hash of your Android key(s) and submit those to the Developers page on Facebook](http://developers.facebook.com/docs/mobile/android/build/#sig) to get it working.
 Furthermore, if you are generating this hash on Windows (specifically 64 bit versions), please use version 0.9.8e or 0.9.8d of [OpenSSL for Windows](http://code.google.com/p/openssl-for-windows/downloads/list) and *not* 0.9.8k.
 Big ups to [fernandomatos](http://github.com/fernandomatos) for pointing this out!